Leo Quinn: Early life and education

+Quinn was raised in Ladbroke Grove and was educated at the London Oratory School.
 As a young man Quinn worked at his father's business in West London.
-He was educated at Imperial College and Portsmouth University, earning an MSc in Management Science, DIC, and a BSc in Civil Engineering.
+He attended University of Surrey intending to study electronic and electrical engineering before transferring to Portsmouth Polytechnic, where he switched to civil engineering.
+He then went to Imperial College earning an MSc in management science.

 Career

 Quinn worked as a civil engineer for Balfour Beatty, beginning in 1979.
 He worked for 16 years with Honeywell inc. in various management roles, including Global President of H&BC Enterprise Solutions.

 For three years, Quinn was COO in the production management division of Invensys, a multinational engineering and information technology company headquartered in London, United Kingdom.